Getting Started with Self-Hosted XAI Router

 Configuration File

-file tailored for you through our deployment service.
+file tailored for you by calling the official deployment service.

 curl -X POST https://deploy.xaixapi.com/xai?raw=true \